nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

     * **Server Status (Netdata)**: Provides real-time performance metrics and monitoring using Netdata.
     * **Shell (webshell)**: Access to an SSH-over-web interface, allowing for direct server interactions.
     * **List VM**: Refresh and display the list of existing virtual machines on the server.
+    * **Metrics**: 1) Export virtualization gather metrics as excel document.
+2) Export analysis as a word or latex document.
     * **Logout**: Facilitates logging out of the web interface, ensuring secure closure of sessions.

 Next Steps